Malegaon Jahangir: Transport

-1.Road- Malegaon is well connected to others cities like Washim, Risod, Mehkar, Akola, karanja and many more.

-2.Railway- Washim railway station is the nearest railway station from Malegaon.
+Malegaon is well connected by road to other cities like Washim, Risod, Mehkar, Akola, Karanja.
+Washim railway station is the nearest railway station from Malegaon.
 Jaulka railway station is the second railway station near Malegaon.

-3.Airways- Nearest international airport from Malegaon is the Dr. Babasaheb Ambedkar International Airport at Nagpur.
-Akola, Amravati has the another airports near Malegaon.
+The nearest international airport from Malegaon is the Dr. Babasaheb Ambedkar International Airport at Nagpur.
+Akola and Amravati are other airports near Malegaon.

 Modern Days

 Now in modern days it is famous for cultivation of pulses, soya, wheat and other agricultural products.
 Another distinction is from the excellent printing industry this town offers.